 Listen to the episode:

-The Rest is History: The Last Viking#
+The Rest is History: The Last Viking (Parts 1-3)

 A thrilling historical series on the life of Harald Hardrada, the “Last Viking.”
 The episodes follow his exile from Norway, his time as a mercenary commander in the elite Varangian Guard protecting the Emperor in Constantinople, and his accumulation of vast wealth.
 The saga culminates in his return to the North to claim the Norwegian throne and his fateful invasion of England in 1066, ending at the Battle of Stamford Bridge.